Justin-Bento/portfolio-site/src/content/projects/project-2.md

 - Reduce stress for parents and kids during the pre-camp transition.

-- Gamify skill-building (e.g., responsibility, adaptability) to increase engagement.
+- Motivational design, that encourages skill-building (e.g., responsibility, adaptability) to increase engagement.

 - Strengthen communication between parents, camp staff, and campers.